$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: -local growth rules

 and for $r>0$,

 \end{prop} \begin{proof} The formulas follow directly from the explicit expressions for the probabilities $p_{r,s}, \ov{p}_{r,s}$ in Proposition \ref{prop_explicit_formulas}.
 We explain this for $p_{0,s}$ in more detail; the other formulas are obtained analogously.
-Using the change of variables and the identity $[i,j]=-q^it^j[-i,-j]$, we obtain
+Using the definition of $x_i,y_i$ and the identity $[i,j]=-q^it^j[-i,-j]$, we obtain

 \end{proof}